-While the slide does not lock back after the last shot, the slide-lock lever makes administrative tasks, such as clearing a jam or showing clear for an RO, easier.
+While the slide does not lock back after the last shot, the slide-lock lever makes administrative tasks, such as clearing a jam or showing clear for a range officer easier.

 Affectionately called the “Elsie Pea” by aficionados, the Ruger LCP quickly gained a devoted following.

 The original Colt Mustang was a small .380 pocket pistol manufactured from 1986-1997.
 Ironically, just as Colt ceased production, concealed carry pistols began to rise in popularity.

 In 2009, Sig Sauer started producing its Colt Mustang-inspired design, branding it the P238.
 Essentially, a small 1911-platform pistol, the Sig P238 and Colt Mustang are single-action guns with frame-mounted safeties.